Edinburgh City F.C.: League Two, licensing issues and insolvency event (2024–present)

+City started the 2026–27 season with a 5 point deduction following the financial issues the previous season.
+A positive start saw them move onto 2 points with a 1–0 victory over Annan Athletic at Meadowbank on 22 August.

 Badge and colours

 The club crest has always contained a castle in reference to the historic Edinburgh Castle in the City centre.
+There have been four iterations of the club crest during their time in the SPFL.

 The club colours are white shirts and black shorts, although there have been variations.
 There have been previous seasons where City have played in all white, although most associated with the club prefer the traditional black shorts to be included.

 Postal United F.C. played in all-red, but switched to the traditional black and white colours of Edinburgh City when it adopted the City identity in 1986.
 From 2019 to 2022, the club wore a red and black striped "Heritage Kit" which paid tribute to the original colours of Postal United.

 In recent seasons, the club has adopted all black as an alternative and launched an all black limited edition strip trimmed with gold for the 2024–25 season.

 Stadium

 The re-developed Meadowbank Stadium.
 City moved back here in 2022.

 Edinburgh City have played at several grounds throughout their history and currently play their home fixtures at Meadowbank Stadium.

 The original club played its home matches at Powderhall Stadium and City Park during its time in the Scottish Football League.

 The present club initially played their home fixtures at the Saughton Enclosure, before switching to Paties Road, where Edinburgh United currently play.

 Edinburgh City moved on to City Park and then Fernieside.
 Eventually they moved to Meadowbank Stadium, which had been vacated by the move of Meadowbank Thistle to Livingston in 1996.
 The club gained some additional supporters at this time due to many Meadowbank Thistle fans opting to support a local team instead of the relocated club.

 In February 2013, the City of Edinburgh Council started a new consultation process about the future of Meadowbank Stadium.
 Three options for redeveloping Meadowbank were put forward for consideration by Edinburgh Council in December 2013.
 A planned design was made public in November 2016 and work began after the 2016–17 season ended.

 Edinburgh City reached an agreement with Spartans to use their Ainslie Park ground for three seasons while Meadowbank was redeveloped.
 The club announced in March 2021 that they would return to Meadowbank for the 2021-22 season, with the ground now having a 4G artificial playing surface and a 500-seat stand.
 Due to construction delays because of the COVID-19 pandemic, the club remained at Ainslie Park for the 2021-22 season.

 City eventually returned to the re-developed Meadowbank Stadium in July 2022 in a League Cup match against Arbroath.